-pdb has been, is and probably always will be the bread and butter of Python programmers, when they need to find the root cause of a problem in their applications, as it's a built-in and easy to use debugger.
-But there are cases, when pdb can't help you, e.g. if your app has got stuck somewhere, and you need to attach to a running process to find out why, without restarting it.
+pdb has been, is and probably always will be the bread and butter of Python programmers when they need to find the root cause of a problem in their applications — it’s a built-in and easy to use debugger.
+But there are cases when pdb can’t help you, e.g. if your app is stuck somewhere, and you want to attach to a running process to find out why, without restarting it.
 This is where gdb shines.

-gdb is a general purpose debugger, that is mostly used for debugging of C and C++ applications (although it actually supports Ada, Objective-C, Pascal and more).
+gdb is a general purpose debugger that is mostly used for debugging C and C++ applications (although it actually supports Ada, Objective-C, Pascal and many other languages).

 There are different reasons why a Python programmer would be interested in gdb for debugging:

-• gdb allows one to attach to a running process without starting an app in debug mode or modifying the app code in some way first (e.g. putting something like import rpdb; rpdb.set_trace() into the code)
+• gdb allows attaching to a running process without starting the app in the debug mode or modifying the source code (e.g. adding something like import rpdb; rpdb.set_trace())

-• gdb allows one to take a core dump of a process and analyze it later.
-This is useful, when you don't want to stop the process for the duration of time, while you are introspecting its state, as well as when you do post-mortem debugging of a process that has already failed (e.g. crashed with a segmentation fault)
+• gdb allows taking a core dump of a process and analyzing it later.
+This is useful when you don’t want to stop the process while you are introspecting its state, as well as when you perform post-mortem debugging of a process that has already failed (e.g. crashed with a segmentation fault)

-• most debuggers available for Python (notable exceptions are winpdb and pydevd) do not support switching between threads of the application being debugged. gdb allows that, as well as debugging of threads created by non-Python code (e.g. in some native library used)
+• Most debuggers available for Python (notable exceptions are winpdb and pydevd) do not support switching between threads of the application being debugged. gdb allows that, as well as debugging threads created by non-Python code (e.g. in a native library)

 So what makes Python special when using gdb?

-In contradistinction to programming languages like C or C++, Python code is not compiled into a native binary for a target platform.
-Instead there is an interpreter (e.g. CPython, the reference implementation of Python), which executes compiled byte-code.
+Unlike with programming languages like C or C++, Python code is not compiled into a native binary for a target platform.
+Instead, there is an interpreter (e.g. CPython, the reference implementation of Python) which executes compiled byte-code.

-This effectively means, that when you attach to a Python process with gdb, you'll debug the interpreter instance and introspect the process state at the interpreter level, not the application level: i.e. you will see functions and variables of the interpreter, not of your app.
+This effectively means that when you attach to a Python process with gdb, you will be debugging the interpreter instance and introspecting the process state at the interpreter rather than the application level, i.e. you will see functions and variables of the interpreter, not of your app.

-To give you an example, let's take a look at a gdb backtrace of a CPython (the most popular Python interpreter) process:
+To give you an example, let’s take a look at the gdb backtrace of a CPython process:

 #0 0x00007fcce9b2faf3 in __epoll_wait_nocancel () at ../sysdeps/unix/syscall-template.S:81